Azure/AZNFS-mount/README.md

 # AZNFS Mount Helper

-> **Mount helper program for correctly handling endpoint IP address changes for Azure Blob NFS mounts.**
+> **Mount helper use case for correctly handling endpoint IP address changes for Azure Blob NFSv3 mounts.**

-Azure Blob NFS is a highly available clustered NFSv3 server for providing NFSv3 access to Azure Blobs.
+Azure Blob NFSv3 is a highly available clustered NFSv3 server for providing NFSv3 access to Azure Blobs.
 To maintain availability in case of infrequent-but-likely events like hardware failures, hardware decommissioning, etc, the endpoint IP of the Azure Blob
 NFS endpoint may change.
 This change in IP is mostly transparent to applications because the DNS records are updated such that the
 Azure Blob NFS FQDN always resolves to the updated IP.
 This works fine for new mounts as they will automatically connect to the new IP,